RAW LIVING FOODS

 Eating raw is more expensive than eating cooked

 Not necessarily.
-This would just depend on where you live, what you're eating and the current season it is in your environment.
+This would just depend on where you live, what you're eating, and the current season it is in your environment.
 Summertime is typically an easier time to eat more raw foods.
 When the weather is hot, who wants to eat hot food?
-Bananas are typically 59 cents per pound and I am able to purchase 40 pounds worth of bananas for just $18 at my local Whole Foods which lasts me well over a week if I am primarily eating bananas.
+Bananas typically cost 59 cents per pound (non organic) and I am able to purchase 40 pounds worth of fair trade bananas for just $18 at my local Whole Foods which lasts me well over a week if I am primarily eating bananas.
 If you don't like bananas, there are so many other fruits and vegetables you can buy in bulk to get discounts like oranges, dates, mangoes, papaya, watermelon (in season), avocados... you name it!
+Focus on eating fresh food that’s in season and local to you.

 You can't eat out at restaurants